listentolist/kakoune-table/README.md

 |
 ```

-When you run the `table-align` you get:
+When you run `table-align` you get:

 ```
 | a | b | c |